 Supercomputers & Lidar will fuel new growth, complementing revenues from radars and cameras

 ADAS sensors such as cameras and radar for cruising, parking, and safety ADAS still account for the majority of ADAS sales for major Tier-1s.
 ADAS suppliers introduced new functionalities in 2020, such as Bosch’s new MPC3 video camera with AI-based object detection.

 But 2020 also saw new business lines grow in order intake, among them supercomputers and lidar.

-In December 2020 Bosch announced they received more than €2.5 Billion worth of orders for vehicle super-computers for automated driving in 2020.
+In December 2020, the company announced they received more than €2.5 Billion worth of orders for vehicle super-computers for automated driving in 2020.
 Its central computers have been on the roads since 2019 to reduce the complexity of electronic systems.
 Bosch expects that vehicle super-computers will become a multi-billion market growing to €20Bn by 2030.

 Bosch re-organized its ADAS segments to strengthen its position

 Major Automotive Suppliers aim to secure their position as leading providers of automated driving solutions.
 They are also looking to become providers of Mobility solutions and focus on Software and AI.
 These forces sparked a strong uptake in the re-organization of ADAS segments of major Suppliers in 2020.